 This exercise builds upon the configurations implemented in the IS-IS + Static routing lab.
-You must be able to:
+You must:

-- Ping your neighbour router in the same AS using its loopback address (both IPv4 and IPv6!). - Ping your neighbour routers in other ASs using their point-to-point link addresses.
+- be able to ping your neighbour router in the same AS using its loopback address (both IPv4 and IPv6!). - be able to ping your neighbour routers in other ASs using their point-to-point link addresses. - have iBGP running with other routers in your autonomous system.